benbrastmckie/ModalHistory/1_modal_logic/01_week/01_week.md

   - $p \rightarrow q$ does not _assert_ either $p$ or $q$, though these propositions are considered
   - The relation _therefore_ only holds between asserted propositions
   - Cites Frege's discussion of assertion
   - [p.
 52] "Wherever therefore occurs, the hypothesis may be dropped, and the conclusion asserted by itself.
-This seems to be the first step in answering Lewis Carroll’s puzzle."
+This seems to be the first step in answering Lewis Carroll's puzzle."
 - Frege introduces the turnstile $\vdash$ to express a _judgement_
   - Contrasts this with a, "mere combination of ideas"